 Grading Homework, Yes or No?

 Goodness, this is a decision you have to make for you and the best interest of your students.
 In my experience, I would say I graded 85% of assignments for some type of accuracy.
 I am not a fan of completion grades.
-The purpose of homework is to practice, but we don’t want to practice wrong.
-Competition grades didn’t work for me, because I didn’t want students to get the wrong impression, much like the generation of everyone getting a trophy.
-Obviously, this happened sometimes (roughly 15%).
+The purpose of homework is to practice, but we don’t want to practice incorrectly.
+Completion grades didn’t work for me, because I didn’t want students to produce low quality work.

 I also believe that many students worked on it during that time because they knew it was for a grade.
 This helps to build intrinsic motivation.

 I would then present a grading scale.
 This is where I might make math teachers crazy, but I would be generous.
 Eight questions, ten points each.
+Missing two problems would result in an 80.
 I tried to make it advantageous to those who showed work and attempted, yet not just a “gimme” grade.

-Later in the class or the following day when I was going around, I was able to see on the front of the agenda how students were doing and discuss personally with them whether or not they needed to see me in tutorials.
+Later in the class or the following day as I circulated, I was able to see on the front of the Homework Agenda how students were doing and discuss personally with them whether or not they needed to see me in tutorials.
 I was able to give specific praise to students who were giving 110% effort or making improvements.

 This is why I love the Homework Agenda.